 By: Ellaine Kryss Hubilla

-Kokedama is also known as the string garden and ‘poor man’s bonsai’—basically because plants can still strive even if it’s hung.
+Kokedama is also known as the ‘string garden’ and ‘poor man’s bonsai’—basically because plants can still strive even if they’re hung.

 You can take care of your kokedama just like any other ornamental plant; it also needs sunlight, air, and water.
 However, the difference in watering is that it must be soaked in water for 30 mins per day so that water can reach the soil and the root inside.
 After soaking, gently press the moss ball to drain excess water.